KaryptoX/NextDNS_Log_Streamer/README.md

 > @reboot         root    sed -i 's/1/0/g' /tmp/nextdns_log_streamer_startover.log # Informs log-streamer that historic events should be collected ONCE

 Which will set "0" to the file automatically after reboot.
 This tells the script that the "historic collection" was not performed yet; can still be performed once.

+## Known Issues
+- Duplicate Logs
+The script ensures that the timeframes sent to the API are not overlapping.
+Therefore no duplicates should take place.
+Nevertheless there seems to be a bug in the API of NextDNS.
+Unfortunately I saw that sometimes some logs will be collected twice although the log was not part of the current timestamp sent to the API.
+I'm still searching for a solution regarding that point..